J-81/GeneLab_Data_Processing-1/Methyl-Seq/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 ```

 ### If RRBS with MspI digestion
-Note that if the library preparation was non-directional, the `--non_directional` flag needs to be added to this command (whether single-end or paired-end).
+Note that if the library preparation was non-directional, the `--non_directional` flag needs to be added to this command (whether single-end or paired-end; see `trim_galore --help` menu [e.g., here](https://github.com/FelixKrueger/TrimGalore/blob/072ecf9a1f80f9eb41c8116c32284492f481cbbb/trim_galore#L3315)).

 **Single-end example**